Display & Safety Rules

 1. An original Official Abstract and Certification as approved (stamped/embossed) by the ISEF Scientific Review Committee.

 • a.
-Upon SRC approval, the stamped/embossed Official Abstract and Certification will be provided to the student at their ISEF booth.
+Upon SRC approval, the stamped/embossed Official Abstract and Certification will be provided.

-• No other format or version of your approved Abstract & Certification will be allowed, including ones printed from your virtual display/booth, for any purpose at ISEF.
-Abstract handouts to judges and to the public are limited to UNALTERED photocopies of the official abstract and certification.
+• No other format or version of your approved Abstract & Certification will be allowed for any purpose at ISEF, including display at your project.
+Judges are provided the official Abstract and Certification digitally; no handouts are permitted.

-• b.
-The term “abstract” may NOT be used as a title or reference for any information on a finalist’s display or materials (including research papers) at the project except as part of displaying the official stamped/embossed abstract.
+• b. b.
+The term “abstract” may NOT be used as a title or reference for any information on a finalist’s display or materials at the project except as part of displaying the official stamped/embossed abstract.

 • It is the recommendation of the Display & Safety Committee to NOT include the word “abstract” nor the abstract itself when preparing backboards or posters prior to the fair.
 However, it is reasonable to leave a blank space (8½” x 11”) on the backboard/poster so as to facilitate the addition of the official abstract.
 Keep in mind this document can also be displayed vertically on the front edge of the table or in a free-standing acrylic frame.